ocastany/GradissimoCalculator/README.md

 Python code for the calculation of Gradissimo fibers.

-Geometry of a Gradissimo fiber...
+Geometry of a Gradissimo fiber:

       input_fiber    HS       GI       OUT